Synopsis: Bullies (2018)

 Character Details:

 • Hye Jin: Ki Tae’s girlfriend who then begins to fall for Yong Ho.
-She has a complicated relationship with both Ki Tae and Yong Ho.
+She is torn up about her relations with both Ki Tae and Yong Ho.

-• Minjung: A schoolgirl who develops a crush on Yong Ho after he saves her.
-Her presence introduces a romantic subplot into the story.
+• Minjung: a regular school girl who later develops deep feelings for Yong Ho after he rescues her.
+Her being there is a sweet little ingredient that introduces a romantic theme to the story.

 Post a Comment